-In a few weeks, Propel’s Miguel Tam and Salesforce’s Tony Kratovil share their expert perspectives in the Smart Industry webinar “Manufacturing in the Age of the Customer: How Cloud Technologies Drive Digital Transformation.”
-Today they preview their presentation while exploring the modern state of customer loyalty.
+In August 2018, Propel’s Miguel Tam and Salesforce’s Tony Kratovil shared their expert perspectives in the Smart Industry webinar “Manufacturing in the Age of the Customer: How Cloud Technologies Drive Digital Transformation.”
+Here they previewed their presentation while exploring the modern state of customer loyalty.
 Take a look…

 Miguel: Manufacturers are now thinking about customers first instead of products.
 Companies are thinking of the entire experience that customers have with their products, and they’re realizing that by doing so they can increase customer loyalty, boost revenue and increase market share.
 The customer experience starts from customers researching products on the web, the buying experience online or at physical locations, the actual usage of the product, the ecosystem of other products or services related to the main product, plus the service and quality of the product.
 These are all things that the customer cares about.
 Think about a smartphone—it’s not just creating the phone itself, but the apps, the packaging, the retail experience and more.
 Or a company like Uber that thinks about the customer’s viewpoint of transportation instead of just making a better taxi.
 When it comes to successful products, it’s all about the Age of the Customer.

 Smart Industry: How do cloud solutions bolster customer loyalty?